Scatenix/Void-Merchants/README.md

 - All off-screen elements are mostly deleted or at least deactivated, to avoid heavy calculations or useless rendering.
     - Exception: Enemies that spawn behind other enemies will be fully calculated and rendered as an arrow at the right screen edge.

-Currently about 2000 of 8192 tokens are left for the game code.
+Currently only about 200 of 8192 tokens are left for the game code.

 # Known Bugs

+- Major: If picking up an extra drone, it will not be able to shoot
 - Major: Game balancing is very bad at the moment
     - For example, level 1 enemies deal 2 damage (should really be 1)
-    - Also, Drone should be nearer towards the player on the Y-axis
+- Minor: Drone does not properly follow the player ship when flying into the void
 - Minor: Sounds or music sometimes skips
     - Unavoidable at the moment because of only 4 sound channels.
 Game design would need to improve here
 - Minor: Sounds for buffs (faster shooting and flying) keeps playing if picked up right before starting to travel to the merchant